geotrellis/geotrellis-angular-demo/prototype/Readme.md

 - Use `-singleton` class on a layer card when it's the only card.

 ## TODO
-- Sooner
-  - Masks
 - Floater
-- Sooner or later
 - Compare
 - Diff
 - Tour
 - Layer groups

 ---